-Get a Clean Kitchen Stove and Oven
+How to Clean Your Kitchen Stove and Oven

 - Soak the stain in the strongest cleaner your cooktop can handle and let sit.

-- Using a single-edged scraper, scrape the debris while holding the blade at a 30- to 40-degree angle.
+- Using a single-edged scraper, carefully scrape the debris while holding the blade at a 30- to 40-degree angle.

 - Wipe the cooktop clean.